Fourth edition of the “Research Impact Narratives” challenge

 Given this transformational potential of scientific research, it is extremely important that its resulting impact is properly communicated and understood by society.

-The goal of this third edition of the ‘Research Impact Narratives Challenge’ is, once again, to give all NOVA faculty and researchers the opportunity to write narratives that communicate the real impact of their research and its direct consequences for society in a way that everyone can understand.
+The goal of this fourth edition of the ‘Research Impact Narratives Challenge’ is, once again, to give all NOVA faculty and researchers the opportunity to write narratives that communicate the real impact of their research and its direct consequences for society in a way that everyone can understand.

-The five best narratives will be awarded a pecuniary prize of €2,000 each, among other distinctions listed in the Challenge Regulation.
+The five best narratives will be awarded a pecuniary prize of €2,000 each, among other distinctions listed in the challenge regulation.

 All projects or scientific-based initiatives with significant impact are eligible, provided they meet the admission conditions described in the Challenge Regulation.

-The application period runs from April 28 to June 6, 2025.
+The application period runs from April 27 to June 8, 2026.
 Applications must be made electronically via this form.